bediger4000/tableaux-in-go/README.md

 All three books have essentially the same explanation with slight variations.
 This project does signed tableaux.
 I'm amused by this method of proof.
-During the proof, you never assign a valuation to the propsitional identifers.
+During the proof, you never assign a valuation to the propositional identifers.
 Making inferences is based solely on syntax and sign of a formula.
 It almost seems magical.

 The golang program `tableaux` supports these binary infix logical oparators: